-Contributions to a Roth IRA are taxed as ordinary income, but withdrawals are tax-free, provided you meet certain conditions, such as holding the account for at least five years and being at least age 59½ when you start distributions.*
+Contributions to a Roth IRA are taxed as ordinary income, but withdrawals are tax-free, provided you meet certain conditions, such as holding the account for at least 5 years and being at least age 59½ when you start distributions.1

 4. Should I open a traditional or Roth IRA?

 Roth IRA contributions are never tax-deductible.
-However, if you've held the account for five years and are at least age 59½ when you start distributions, your withdrawals in retirement will be tax-free.
-A Roth may be a better choice if you aren't eligible to deduct your contribution or if you would prefer to have tax-free income in retirement.
+However, if you’ve held the account for 5 years and are at least age 59½ when you start distributions, your withdrawals in retirement will be tax-free.
+A Roth may be a better choice if you aren’t eligible to deduct your contribution or if you’d prefer to have tax-free income in retirement.